mimadraza/ICE-RAG/README.md

 ---

-## 🤝 Contributing

-Community contributions are welcome — especially:

-- **New documents**: Legal guides, multilingual resources, state-specific rights info
-- **Translations**: Making this tool accessible in Spanish, Haitian Creole, and other languages
-- **Testing**: Helping verify the accuracy of generated responses against known legal facts

-To contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/add-spanish-docs`)
-3. Commit your changes and open a Pull Request

----

 ## ⚠️ Disclaimer

 This tool is for **informational purposes only** and does not constitute legal advice.
 Immigration law is complex and situation-dependent.
 Always consult a qualified immigration attorney for guidance specific to your circumstances.